AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • Integrating real-time data: AI can pull in real-time health data from sources like wearable devices, lab tests, and continuous monitoring systems.
 Based on this data, the system can adjust or generate new treatment recommendations to ensure the patient is always on the most effective course of treatment.

-• Predictive treatment: By generating models that simulate how a patient might respond to various treatments based on historical and clinical data, generative AI tools can suggest options that maximize success.
-For example, if a patient has a certain genetic mutation linked to poor response to a drug, these tools could suggest alternatives beforehand.
+• Predictive treatment: By generating models that simulate how a patient might respond to various treatments based on historical and clinical data, generative AI tools can suggest options that maximize the likelihood of success.
+For example, if a patient has a specific genetic mutation associated with a poor response to a drug, these tools could suggest alternatives beforehand.

 • Automating complex decision-making: Complex conditions such as cancer often require multi-modal treatments involving surgery, chemotherapy, and targeted therapies.
 Generative AI tools can assist by creating treatment schedules, predicting side effects, and coordinating multi-disciplinary care tailored to the patient’s evolving condition.